encse/secchallenge2023/crypto/unfriendly-agreement/solution/README.md

 The idea is that A and B want to co-sign two messages M<sub>1</sub> and M<sub>2</sub>, i.e. both of them needs to sign both messages, and they want to exchange some secret as soon as this happens.
 This takes multiple steps and it can happen that one party stops cooperating.
 In this case the secret should be held and the other party cannot complete the protocol either.

 The steps are the following.
-They agree on a curve, G and some other minor things such as a Hash function `H`, how to encode strings etc. but that is not important for this part.
+They agree on a curve, G and some other details such as a Hash function `H`, how to encode strings etc.

 I'll use small letters for secrets (or integers) and capitals (or points of the curve) for public things.
-I'll use `w` to mean `A` or `B`.
+I'll use `w` to mean A or B.

 Both parties select a persistent key x<sub>w</sub>, X<sub>w</sub> and temporal keys for both messages r<sub>w,i</sub>, R<sub>w,i</sub> where i ∈ {1, 2}.
 This is 6 keys already and we haven't even started...